RKS244256/Grade-10-Notes/Science/Chemistry SNC2D0.md

 **Homogeneous** mixtures are mixtures where the components used to make the mixture are uniformly distributed throughout the mixture.
 An example is vinegar.

-**Heterogeneous** mixtures are mixutres where the components are not uniform.
+**Heterogeneous** mixtures are mixtures where the components are not uniform.
 An example is cereal and milk.

 ![[Hetero_and_Homo_Mixtures.webp]]

 ## Periodic Table & Atomic Structure

 ### Definitions